Risk, Resilience and Reward: Impacts of Shifting to Digital Sex Work: Results

 In addition to the risk that workers will lose their account on a particular platform, there is always the risk that a sex work platform will be shut down entirely as VC funding and financial services necessary for the operation of sex work platforms is often inaccessible or precarious~\cite{SexWorke70:online}.
 The lack of stability in sex workers' independent access to payment processing and banking is well-documented~\cite{mcdonald2021s, blunt2020erased}.
-Participants viewed the platforms and apps where they were engaged in online sex work as similarly fragile, and they withdraw immediately or regularly any income generated within the platform to avoid income loss in case of account deletion: \begin{quote} ``The risk is always having your account shut down, having your money stolen by these platforms because the problem with the platform is instead of being like any other business where they kick you out, give your money back and cut ties with you, they shut your account, leave your money in limbo and typically take it.''
-(P23) \end{quote}

-\begin{quote} ``Whenever it's there, whenever it's ready, I take it out.
-I make withdrawals all the time, I don't let it sit there like a big bank account or something, because I know someday something's going to fall, like I'm riding the wave while it lasts.''
-(P30) \end{quote} Indeed, in August 2021, one platform that mediates digital sex work, OnlyFans, announced -- and later reversed -- a decision to ban all explicit content sales, reportedly as a result of funding pressure~\cite{SexWorke70:online}.
+Participants viewed the platforms and apps where they were engaged in online sex work as similarly fragile, and they withdraw immediately or regularly any income generated within the platform to avoid income loss in case of account deletion.
+P23 explained their concerns about having "money stolen by these platforms" since the platforms often "shut your account, leave your money in limbo and typically take it."
+P30 added that they withdrew their money from platforms "whenever it's there, whenever it's ready.''
+As a result, they ``make withdrawals all the time'' to ensure they don't let their money ``sit there,'' in the platform's control.
+Indeed, in August 2021, one platform that mediates digital sex work, OnlyFans, announced -- and later reversed -- a decision to ban all explicit content sales, reportedly as a result of funding pressure~\cite{SexWorke70:online}.